movementlabsxyz/MIP/MIP/mip-n/README.md

 - (Malicious) Richard: a user who acts maliciously in a Movement protocol.
 The first malicious user in a generic setup SHOULD be named Richard.
     - An alternative My Boy Richard can also be used to refer to a user who acts unnecessarily outside of their own interests, perhaps for the greater good.
 This usage was introduced to avoid being too univocal; Malicious Richard originally and endearingly referred to an early team member at Movement Labs.
 When specifying My Boy Richard, the usage of Richard should be prefixed.
 - (Naive) Eve: a user who acts naively in a Movement protocol.
 The first naive user in a generic setup SHOULD be named Eve.
 - (Lazy) Liam: a user who acts lazily in a Movement protocol.
-The first lazy user in a generic setup SHOULD be named Dave.
+The first lazy user in a generic setup SHOULD be named Liam.

 ## Reference Implementation